sergei-mironov/cake3/README.md

   1. User writes a cakefile (./Cake\*.hs) describing the rules.
 Rerer to Example/Foo/Cakefile.hs.
-Note, that different cakefiles should have different names even if they are in different directories.
-It is due to ghc's rules for import.
-User can import one cakefile from another, as the are in the same directory.
+Note, that different cakefiles should have different names even if they are in different directories due to GHC import restrictions.
+This way user can import one cakefile from another, as if they were in the same directory.
 Actually, cake3 copies all cakefiles into one temporary directory and compiles them there.

   2. User executes `cake3` which compiles ./Cakefile.hs into `./Cakegen` and produces Makefile.
 Note that cake3 expects ./Cakegen to print content of